Antarctic continental shelf: Formation

 Although the Antarctic continental shelf was developed through the process of plate tectonics, there were other process acting upon it which resulted in its significant deepness in comparison to other continental shelves around the world.
 For one, it was further shaped by thermal subsidence- put simply, the process by which the Earth's crust sinks.
 Additionally, the continental shelf was deepened by ice sheet loading where pressure from the ice mass causes the landmass to submerge.
 Its unusual bathymetry is also a result of long-term erosion caused by repeated glaciations from extreme climate changes over the past 34 million years.

 Life

 In the Antarctic continental shelf, including under the Antarctic ice sheet, there are many invertebrate life-forms such as worms, mollusks, sea spiders, sea stars and sea cucumbers.
 Other animals like fish, jellyfish, and krill are also found in this ecosystem.
 Fossils suggest that life has existed under the ice shelf for a continuous 6000 years.
-However, marine biologists find this somewhat surprising because most of these animals eat phytoplankton, which are limited in the extreme conditions of the Antarctic continental shelf.